hedyhli/outline.nvim/README.md

 This is a fork of the original **symbols-outline.nvim** which fixed a lot of bugs from the original repo, and also added many more features.

-You can see all the changes from the original plugin before v1.0.0 in [#12 on github](https://github.com/hedyhli/outline.nvim/issues/12) and afterwards in the [changelog](./CHANGELOG.md).
+You can see all the changes from the original plugin before fork detach in [#12 on github](https://github.com/hedyhli/outline.nvim/issues/12) and afterwards in the [changelog](./CHANGELOG.md).